Indian Airlines Flight 814: Hijackers

 The flight carried five members of Harkat-ul-Mujahideen (HuM) amongst the passengers.
-As per the Indian ministry of external affairs, the five perpetrators were later identified as Pakistani nationals Ibrahim Athar (from Bahawalpur), Shahid Akhtar Sayeed, Sunny Ahmed Qazi, Zahoor Mistry (all three from Karachi) and Shakir (from Sukkur).
+As per the Ministry of External Affairs (India), the five perpetrators were later identified as Pakistani nationals Ibrahim Athar (from Bahawalpur), Shahid Akhtar Sayeed, Sunny Ahmed Qazi, Zahoor Mistry (all three from Karachi) and Shakir (from Sukkur).
 The hijackers used the code names Chief, Doctor, Burger, Bhola and Shankar respectively to refer to themselves.

+Athar, the brother of Masood Azhar, along with his other brother Abdul Rauf Azhar and brother-in-law Yusuf Azhar, was involved in planning the hijacking.

 HuM is an Islamist organisation based out of Pakistan.
-It had split from Harkat-ul-Jihad-al-Islami (HuI) in 1985 before reuniting in 1993 to form Harkat-ul-Ansar (HuA).
+It had split from Harkat-ul-Jihad al-Islami (HuI) in 1985 before reuniting in 1993 to form Harkat-ul-Ansar (HuA).
 However, after HuA was declared a designated terrorist organisation by the United States in 1997, it changed its name back to Harkat-ul-Mujahideen.
 (Note: Jaish-e-Muhammad was formed as a splinter group of HuM by Masood Azhar in 2000.)
 After its leaders were arrested by the Indian Armed Forces in 1993, the organisation perpetrated various attacks and kidnappings in India to secure the release of their leaders imprisoned in India.
-These included the killing of two Indian army personnel in 1994 and multiple incidents of kidnapping of Western tourists in 1994 and 1995.
+These included the killing of two Indian Army personnel in 1994 and multiple incidents of kidnapping of Western tourists in 1994 and 1995.

 Kathmandu had been a major operational base for Pakistan's Inter-Services Intelligence (ISI) and a hub for other illegal activities.
 Based on later investigation and statements from others arrested in connection with the incident, the incident was reportedly planned for over two months.
 The hijackers and their associates made several trips to Kathmandu during this period.
 The hijack was originally planned for 27 December 1999 but was moved forward later.
 The tickets for the hijackers were booked through three different tour agencies under false names, and the booking was altered on 13 December.
-Access to the airport was facilitated through underworld operative Dawood Ibrahim.
+Access to the airport was facilitated through Dawood Ibrahim.